IkhwanAL/lg/README.md

 ## Args Can Be Used

-`-openDir=string` this allow to open a directory with choosen app by default it will open file explorer
+`-openDir=string` this allow to open a directory with choosen app, by default it will open file explorer

 e.g: